magikmw/wasabicalc/README.md

 $ pip install -r requirements.txt
 ```

-You can run wasabicalc.wasabicalc as a python module - edit values in the first section of the file to output a set of datapoints directly or to CLI.
+You can run wasabicalc/wasabicalc.py as a python module - edit values in the first section of the file to output a set of datapoints directly or to CLI.

 Or, run python3 wasabicalc/wasabicalcweb.py to start a default dev server on localhost.